During the Embodiment design phase, the main concept is developed to a stage where detailed design can lead directly

 Product architecture, also referred to as System-level design, is, outlining and allocating physical components or entities to the function of a product.
 Physical elements are defined and arranged to satisfy the overall product requirement specification and are usually called modules.

-System-level design is defined by how each subcomponent or modules interact with each other at a product level and the function of each subcomponent.
+System-level design is defined by how each subcomponent or modules interacts with each other at a product level and the function of each subcomponent.
 Product architecture is vital to any product development as it would impact the product evaluation and the cost of the product.

 Product architecture can fall into two categories or styles.
 Modular and Integral.

-In modular design, overall product purpose or system-level function is subdivided into smaller single functions or individual operations and allocated to single parts or sub-assemblies called modules.
-These modules are treated as individual components and have well defined electrical or mechanical interface.
+In modular design, the overall product purpose or system-level function is subdivided into smaller single functions or individual operations and allocated to single parts or sub-assemblies called modules.
+These modules are treated as individual components and have well-defined electrical or mechanical interfaces.
 These are then interfaced together to form the complete product to perform its complete function.
 Engineering products with modular architecture are more common than integral designs.

 Integral product architecture is where the functions of the engineering product are carried out by a combination of parts that are not organized in a structured manner.
 Hence, the functional implementation is achieved by one or very few modules where components perform multiple functions.

-Integral system-level design is often preferred when weight, shape, size & cost constraints affect and undermine the performance of the product.
-Design for manufacture and assembly which emphasizes minimises parts count also another strong driver of integral product architecture product designs.
-Generally, integral engineering products have a very high function to components ratio, meaning the product can perform multiple functions using the same components differently.
+Integral system-level design is often preferred when weight, shape, size & cost constraints affect and undermine the product’s performance.
+Design for manufacture and assembly, which emphasizes minimises parts, also counts as another strong driver of integral product architecture product designs.
+Generally, integral engineering products have a very high function-to-components ratio, meaning the product can perform multiple functions using the same components differently.

-In design configuration, shape and general dimensions or sizes are established to the components that are defined in product architecture.
-It is largely dependent on the three-dimensional constraints that define the envelope in which the product operates and the product architecture.
+In design configuration, shape and general dimensions or sizes are established for the components defined in product architecture.
+It is mainly dependent on the three-dimensional constraints that define the envelope in which the product operates and the product architecture.
 This would be a preliminary selection of material, manufacturing process, modelling, sizing of parts etc.